Using gcloud for Virtual Machines

 • Change the name for your instance.

-• Under the Machine Configuration section, make sure E2 (Low cost, day-to-day computing) is selected.
+• Make sure E2 (Low cost, day-to-day computing) is selected.

 • Under the Machine type drop down box, select e2-micro (0.25-2 vCPU (1 shared core), 1 GB memory)